 | PR | Ply Rating |

-The tire size marking (for example, 120/70-17) contains essential information.
-Each number has a specific meaning:
+The tire size marking (for example, 120/70-17) contains essential dimensional information where each number has a specific meaning:

-Combined with the DOT and ECE codes, these numbers give you a complete picture.
-They show whether a tire is right for your bike and riding conditions.
-Check our pricing guide to explore options that match your requirements.
+Combined with the DOT and ECE codes, these numbers give you a complete picture of whether a tire is right for your bike and your riding conditions.
+Check our pricing guide to explore options that match your specific requirements.

-Your motorcycle tires speak a technical language.
-DOT and ECE codes are your window into a tire’s safety history, manufacturing date, and regulatory compliance.
-These DOT ECE tire codes matter for every rider who wants to stay safe and get the right performance from their bike.
+Your motorcycle tires speak a technical language, and DOT and ECE codes are your window into a tire’s safety history, manufacturing date, and regulatory compliance.
+These DOT ECE tire codes matter for every rider who wants to stay safe on the road and get the right performance from their bike.

-Before your next ride, take a moment to read what your tires are telling you.
-Your safety depends on understanding these codes.
-Now you know exactly what they are saying.
+Before your next ride, take a moment to read what your tires are telling you — your safety depends on understanding these codes, and now you know exactly what they are saying.

-The DOT code is stamped on the sidewall.
-Look for the letters “DOT” followed by numbers.
-In the code DOT 4A23 1224, the numbers tell you the manufacturing plant, the production year, and the week of manufacture.
-The last four digits (1224) represent the 12th week of 2024.
+The DOT code is stamped on the sidewall, so look for the letters “DOT” followed by numbers.
+In the code DOT 4A23 1224, the sequence tells you the manufacturing plant, the production year, and the week of manufacture — the last four digits (1224) represent the 12th week of 2024.

-Yes, DOT certification is primarily for U.S. road legality.
-For European road use, you also need ECE certification.
-Many tires carry both marks.
-This makes them legal in most countries worldwide.
-Look for the “E” mark alongside the DOT code when shopping for international use.
+DOT certification is primarily for U.S. road legality, but for European road use you also need ECE certification.
+The good news is that many tires carry both marks, which makes them legal in most countries worldwide.
+Look for the “E” mark alongside the DOT code when shopping for tires intended for international use.

-It depends on where you ride.
-In the United States, DOT is legally required.
-In Europe and ECE-recognized countries, look for the “E” mark.
-For international riders or importers, both certifications provide the broadest market compliance.
+It depends entirely on where you ride.
+In the United States, DOT certification is legally required, while in Europe and ECE-recognized countries you should look for the “E” mark.
+For international riders or importers, both certifications provide the broadest possible market compliance and peace of mind.

-No. Speed ratings (H, V, W, and others) indicate the maximum safe speed.
-They do not indicate durability.
-Higher-rated tires often use softer rubber compounds for better grip.
-This can mean faster wear.
-Always match the rating to your actual riding conditions.
+No — speed ratings (H, V, W, and others) indicate the tire’s maximum safe speed, not its durability.
+In fact, higher-rated tires often use softer rubber compounds for better grip, which can actually mean faster wear.
+Always match the rating to your actual riding conditions rather than simply opting for the highest number available.

 For more information on selecting the right motorcycle tires, explore our guide to the best tire brands.